akareen/FT-Palette/README.md

 ## A Visual Studio Code Theme

-Welcome to **FT Palette**, a Visual Studio Code theme inspired by the iconic styling of the Financial Times.
+Welcome to **FT Palette**, a bespoke Visual Studio Code theme inspired by the iconic styling of the Financial Times.
 Embrace a theme that elevates your coding experience with a design ethos rooted in the clarity and sophistication of premier financial journalism.

 ![FT Palette Theme Preview](https://raw.githubusercontent.com/akareen/FT-Palette/main/assets/theme_preview.png)

+Ready to refine your coding experience with **FT Palette**?
+It's available now:

+- **On GitHub**: Dive into the theme's source and spirit by visiting the [FT Palette GitHub repository](https://github.com/akareen/FT-Palette).

+- **On the VSCode Marketplace**: Get started immediately by downloading the theme from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=akareen.ft-palette).

 ## Experience the Allure of Financial Elegance in Every Line of Code

 FT Palette is more than just a color scheme—it's a celebration of the art of coding, presented through a palette that embodies the professional aesthetic of the financial sector.
-Whether you're writing algorithms, analyzing data, or developing the next big app, our theme ensures a visually pleasing, easy-on-the-eyes experience that encourages productivity and focus.
+Whether you're writing algorithms, analysing data, or developing the next big app, our theme ensures a visually pleasing, easy-on-the-eyes experience that encourages productivity and focus.

 I crafted FT Palette to seamlessly blend with Night Shift modes or any warm-toned display settings—perfect for those late-night coding sessions.
 The color selection not only complements warmer tones but also maintains its distinct clarity with default screen settings.